ncdcommunity/Esp32-And-SHT30-temperature-and-humidity-sensor-/README.md

 ![alt tag](https://github.com/mjScientech/ESP32-AND-SI7021/blob/master/Esp32%20Connection.png)

 ##  Uploading the code  to ESP32 using Arduino IDE:
-- Download and include the PubSubClient Library and Wire.h Library.
+- **Download and include the PubSubClient Library and Wire.h Library.**
-- You must assign your unique Ubidots TOKEN, MQTTCLIENTNAME, SSID (WiFi Name) and Password of the available network.
+- **You must assign your unique Ubidots TOKEN, MQTTCLIENTNAME, SSID (WiFi Name) and Password of the available network.**
-- Compile and upload the  [ESP32_SHT30.](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/ESP32_SHT30.ino) code.
+- **Compile and upload the  [ESP32_SHT30.](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/ESP32_SHT30.ino) code.**
-- To verify the connectivity of the device and the data sent, open the serial monitor.If no response is seen, try unplugging your ESP32 and then plugging it again.
-Make sure the baud rate of the Serial monitor is set to the same one specified in your code 115200.
+- **To verify the connectivity of the device and the data sent, open the serial monitor.If no response is seen, try unplugging your ESP32 and then plugging it again.
+Make sure the baud rate of the Serial monitor is set to the same one specified in your code 115200.**

 ## Serial monitor output.
 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/Seriasht30%20output.JPG)

 ## Making the Ubidot work:
-- Create the account on [Ubidot](https://ubidots.com/).
+- **Create the account on [Ubidot](https://ubidots.com/).**
-- Go to my profile and note down the token key which is a unique key for every account and paste it to your ESP32 code before uploading.
+- **Go to my profile and note down the token key which is a unique key for every account and paste it to your ESP32 code before uploading.**
-- Add a new device to your ubidot dashboard name esp32.
+- **Add a new device to your ubidot dashboard name esp32.**

 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/device234.JPG)

-                    **Click on devices and select devices in ubidot.**
+                       Click on devices and select devices in ubidot.

 ![alt tag](https://github.com/mjScientech/ESP32-AND-SI7021/blob/master/Device.JPG)

+     Now you should see the published data in your Ubidots account, inside the device called "ESP32".

-- Inside device create new variable name sensor in which your temperature reading will be shown.
+- **Inside device create new variable name sensor in which your temperature reading will be shown.**
 ![alt tag](https://github.com/mjScientech/ESP32-AND-SI7021/blob/master/variable.JPG)
-                 Click on devices and select devices in ubidot.

 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/Sensor233.JPG)